Bosniaks: Austria-Hungary

-Yugoslavia and World War II
+Yugoslavia

 After World War I, the Kingdom of Serbs, Croats and Slovenes (later known as the Kingdom of Yugoslavia) was formed.
 In it, Bosnian Muslims alongside Macedonians and Montenegrins were not acknowledged as a distinct ethnic group.
 However; the first provisional cabinet included a Muslim.

 Politically, Bosnia and Herzegovina was split into four banovinas with Muslims being the minority in each.
 After the Cvetković-Maček Agreement 13 counties of Bosnia and Herzegovina were incorporated into the Banovina of Croatia and 38 counties into the projected Serbian portion of Yugoslavia.
-In calculating the division, the Muslims were discounted altogether which prompted the Bosnian Muslims into creating the Movement for the Autonomy of Bosnia-Herzegovina.
+In calculating the division, the Muslims were discounted altogether which prompted the Bosnian Muslims to create the Movement for the Autonomy of Bosnia-Herzegovina.
 Moreover, land reforms proclaimed in the February 1919 affected 66.9 per cent of the land in Bosnia and Herzegovina.
 Given that the old landowning was predominantly Bosnian Muslim, the land reforms were resisted.
 Violence against Muslims and the enforced seizure of their lands shortly ensued.
 Bosnian Muslims were offered compensation but it was never fully materialized.
 The regime sought to pay 255,000,000 dinars in compensation per a period of 40 years with an interest rate of 6%.
-Payments began in 1936 and were expected to be completed in 1975; however in 1941 World War Two erupted and only 10% of the projected remittances were made.
+Payments began in 1936 and were expected to be completed in 1975; however, in 1941 World War Two erupted and only 10% of the projected remittances were made.

+Until 1968, the Bosnian Muslims were given no official recognition as a distinct ethnicity in the former Yugoslavia.
+In 1968, the Constitution of Yugoslavia was thus amended to introduce a "Muslim nationality" that would define native Slavic Serbo-Croatian speaking Muslims on the territory of the former Yugoslavia; effectively recognizing a constitutive Yugoslav nation alongside Serbs, Croats, Slovenes, Montenegrins and Macedonians.
+Prior to this, the great majority of Bosnian Muslims had declared either "Ethnically Undecided Muslim" or – to a lesser extent – "Undecided Yugoslav" in Yugoslav censuses as the other available options were "Serb-Muslim" and "Croat-Muslim".
+Albeit achieving national recognition, the novel use of "Muslim" as an ethnic rather than religious denomination was met with scepticism by leading Bosnian Muslim political figures such as Hamdija Pozderac who remarked "they are not giving us Bosnianhood, they are offering Muslimness.
+Let us take what they are offering, even if it is the wrong name, but we will open a process".

+During World War II, Bosnia and Herzegovina was part of the Independent State of Croatia (NDH), and the majority of Bosnian Muslims considered themselves to be ethnic Croats.
+A large number of the Bosnian Muslim population sided with the Ustaše.
+Muslims composed approximately 12 per cent of the civil service and armed forces of the Independent State of Croatia.
+Some of them also participated in Ustaše atrocities, while Bosnian Muslims in Nazi Waffen-SS units were responsible for massacres of Serbs in northwest and eastern Bosnia, most notably in Vlasenica.
+At this time several massacres against Bosnian Muslims were carried out by Serb and Montenegrin Chetniks.